 This authentic easy Chicken Fried Rice recipe is better than takeout and it’s quick and easy to make!
 Loaded with fresh veggies, this homemade version is healthier, while still being filled with flavor.
 It’s also great for meal prep, and the leftovers taste delicious!

-What’s in this Chicken Fried Rice Recipe?
+Why You’ll Love this Chicken Fried Rice Recipe

-I love a great Chinese take-out recipe, and Chicken Fried Rice is always a must!
+- Healthy.
 This homemade version still has all of the flavors you would expect from a restaurant-style dish, but it is a lot healthier thanks to a few simple swaps.

-Variations on Easy Chicken Fried Rice
+Variations on Fried Rice with Chicken

 This fried rice is filled with peas, carrots, onion, and scallions, but it’s such a versatile recipe!